 Here’s how much you’d save over the life of the loan by purchasing discount points upfront:

 Points are generally tax deductible, which means buying mortgage points can help you save at tax time.
 If you itemize deductions on your returns (as many homeowners do), you can write off the amount of money you spend on mortgage points along with any mortgage interest you pay.
+Read our comprehensive list of common tax deductions for homeowners to maximize your savings.
 A certified tax professional can advise you on itemizing your return.

 How do I know if buying points is worth it?